 Failure is inevitable.
 It’s a definite possibility that most new business owners don’t want to come into terms with it.
-Failure can happen for a number of reasons beyond your control, and that’s fine.
+Failure can happen for several reasons beyond your control, and that’s fine.

 However, it’s good to talk to your family first to avoid making grievous mistakes and later regretting it.
 Before you can start thinking about starting a mechanical business, make sure you’re financially stable to support your family for the next half a year or 12 months.
 It’s a fact that 8 out of 10 new businesses fail in the first one and a half years.